henok-401-javascript/lab-19-message-queue/README.md

 - this application have four independent JSON package.
 - nodemon to restart the server.
 - Once it's restart enter localhost on the browser .
-- all roles have there on capabilities, by knowing the right route . you can access the right role and capabilities .

 #### Tests